VabLab/Quantile-Regression-Workshop/README.md

 # Repository Content

 - `README.md`: This file with an explanation of the workshop.
-- `2024 SER Workshop.pptx`: This is a copy of the 2024 SER Workshop presentation.
+- `2025 SER Workshop.pptx`: This is a copy of the 2025 SER Workshop presentation.
 - `QRHandout.Rmd`: This is an R markdown file that creates the handout (also provided in HTML and PDF format) with code and descriptions.
-Knit to HTML **only** (due to the animation plot) and allow 10-15 minutes to compile; if the markdown fails to compile to HTML, check that all packages are installed and that you are using the most up to date version of R and R Studio.
+Knit to HTML **only** (due to the animation plot) and allow 15-20 minutes to compile; if the markdown fails to compile to HTML, check that all packages are installed and that you are using the most up to date version of R and R Studio.
 - `QRHandout.html`: This is the HTML version of the QR Handout when knit in R.
 - `Pull SPB Measures.R`: This is an R script to pull and clean SPB measures from the Health and Retirement Study RAND data.
 - `Create Dataset.R`: This is an R script to pull, merge, and clean covariate data from the Health and Retirement Study Tracker and RAND datasets.
 - `R_QR.R`: An example script file implementing quantile regression in R.
 - `STATA_QR.do`: An example Do file implementing quantile regression in STATA.
+- `2024 SER Workshop` Folder: Contains the PowerPoint presentation of the 2024 SER workshop, the R markdown Handout file, and the PDF version of the Handout.
 - `2023 SER Workshop` Folder: Contains the PowerPoint presentation of the 2023 SER workshop, the R markdown Handout file, and the PDF version of the Handout.

 Note that no datasets will be made available on this repository due to data usage restrictions.
 All data can be accessed through the Health and Retirement Study (HRS) public survey files.
 Files include the Cross-Wave Tracker file (STATA) and the 2018 RAND HRS Longitudinal File (STATA).
 Tracker data has been update past 2018, so please note your compiled dataset might look different since we use 2018 Tracker data.